PixarAnimationStudios/OpenUSD-proposals/proposals/usd-validation-framework/README.md

         "Validators": {
             "keywords" : ["MyAwesomeRendererTests"]
             "SpecificTestForMyAwesomeRendere": {
-                 "docs": "This test checks for a specific requirement for a stage to be valid to be renderable with MyAwesomeRenderer" },
+                 "doc": "This test checks for a specific requirement for a stage to be valid to be renderable with MyAwesomeRenderer" },
             "MyAwesomeRendererTestSuite": {
-                "docs": "This test is a collection of all tests which must be satisfied for an asset to be deemed renderable using MyAwesomeRenderer"
+                "doc": "This test is a collection of all tests which must be satisfied for an asset to be deemed renderable using MyAwesomeRenderer"
             },